British Rail Class 397: Fleet details

 The units were designed as an intercity train.
 This included the addition of single doors at the ends of the coach, a maximum speed of 125 mph and first class with catering provision from the on-board galley kitchen.
 Wi-Fi and seat reservations are also available on the train.
 These trains were also awarded the Golden Spanner Award for maintenance reliability.

-Vehicle numbering

-Individual vehicles are numbered in the ranges as follows, with the last three digits of each vehicle number matching those of the unit to which the vehicle belongs:

-European Vehicle Numbers for the fleet are devised by prefixing the domestic vehicle number with type code 94, country code 70, and a leading zero; "94700...".